TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.7-service-level-agreement/_index.md

 ![explaination of availability and performance SLAs and KPIs](1.1.7-fig-3.png)

-From the preceding table, note that Guest OS counters are not included as that’s part of “application KPI” or VM KPI, not IaaS KPI.
+From the preceding table, note that Guest OS counters are not included as that's part of “application KPI” or VM KPI, not IaaS KPI.
 They impact the VM performance, but nothing the IaaS can do, meaning the remediation is at the Guest OS layer.

 KPI also complements SLA by providing the stepping stone in your operations transformation.
 It is a necessary step towards operations with real business SLA.